How to protect yourself from online scams

 Use unique passwords for each new account and update them regularly.
 If you need to keep track of them securely, consider using password manager software.
 Here is how to create a strong password in 7 easy steps.

-What to do if you suspect a phishing attack
+What to do if you suspect you’ve been scammed

-Taking quick action can limit the damage if you been targeted by a phishing scam.
+Taking quick action can limit the damage if you have been targeted by a scam.
 We recommend you:

 - Update your passwords: Change your passwords for any accounts that potentially were compromised.